jarrod-lowe/wildsea/README.md

 * Run `.AWS_PROFILE=<profile> ./terraform/environment/github/deploy.sh <aws account id>`
 * Install <https://github.com/apps/renovate> into the repo
 * Go into the two environments, and set a secret called `SAML_METADATA_URL` with the metadata URL for you SAML (See Jumpcloud for an example)
+* Go into the two environments, and set a variable `DOMAIN_NAME` with the DNS zone set up earlier

 To automate: